klavzars/lights-out-game/README.md

 `http://localhost:8080/q/swagger-ui/`.

 ## Architecture
-The application uses a simple layered architecture, with the following layers:
+The application uses a layered architecture, with the following layers:
 - **Resource**: The REST API layer, which handles incoming HTTP requests.
 The layer is split into:
     - **ProblemResource**: Handles requests related to getting and storing problems.
     - **SolutionResource**: Handles requests related to getting solutions.